yonkov/nasio/README.md

 # Nasio

 Nasio is a lightweight WordPress theme developed by Atanas Yonkov in 2019.
 Suitable for blogs and portfolio websites.
-Inspired by Twenty Seventeen theme by Autommatic.
+Inspired by Twenty Seventeen theme by Automattic.
 Nasio is optimized for speed and high performance in Google search results.
-With its minimalistic and clean design, it is made to showcase high quality content.
+With its minimalistic and clean design, it's divine purpose is to showcase high quality content.

 Nasio uses Bootstrap 4 and has fully responsive 3-column grid layout.
 It comes with starter content for the sidebar and the footer.
 Option to use a static Homepage.
 Beautiful pagination.
-Option to change logo, site icon and theme accent colors from the customizer.
+Option to add custom logo, site icon and change theme accent colors from the customizer.

-The theme extends the Recent Posts widget to include post thumbnail images.
+The theme extends the Recent Posts widget to include beautiful post thumbnail images.
 Posts without a featured image are displayed with a default thumbnail.
 Optimized css and font delivery for better performance.
-Ideal for any type of blog.
+Ideal for any type of blog or portfolio website.

 # License